nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

   CUDA and cuDNN: Installed and compatible with the GPU and PyTorch version
   ```
 - I need to scale back the size of the model I want to try and swap out.
-- I should attempt to test the `GPT-medium`, the minimum system requirements are more feasible for conducting training of that vesion. <br>
+- I should attempt to test the `GPT2-medium`, the minimum system requirements are more feasible for conducting training of that vesion. <br>

 ```
 GPT-2 Medium (345M parameters)